 The 2021 NACAC conference is a four-day event from July 20 to 23, with a number of workshops to be offered each day.
-Attendees will be able to register for two, three, or four days depending on which recordings they would like to receive.
+Attendees may register for two, three, or four days depending on which recordings they would like to receive.

 There are five keynotes—one each on Tuesday to Thursday, and two on Friday.
 For all other periods, there are two workshops to choose from.
-If you are attending live, you’ll choose one session to attend but will receive a recording of all sessions on the days you are registered for to view anytime through September 30.
+You will receive a recording of all sessions on the days you are registered for to view anytime through September 30.

 All times below are in central daylight time.

 1A — Building Organizational Capacity for LGBTQ Inclusive Practice

 LGBTQ+ young people and Black & Brown youth are overrepresented in foster care and, unfortunately, face bias and discrimination while in care.
 When providing services to gender and sexual minority youth, it is important to consider how navigating multiple marginalized identities can create unique challenges for them.
 This workshop will discuss the barriers faced by LGBTQ+ youth, the additional challenges of LGBTQ+ youth of color, how to use an intersectional lens to inform your work, organizational policies to reduce these barriers, and model and tools from HRC’s All Children—All Families for practice improvement.